edgenet/qml-drops/README.md

 * Choose `Applications`/`Qt Quick Application`
 * Enter a name and location for the temporary project
 * Choose the latest "Qt Quick Component Set"
-* Select the relevant kits you want to be able to deploy with (this should include the android kit(s) that you set up earlier)
+* Select the relevant kits you want to be able to deploy with (this should include the Android kit(s) that you set up earlier)
 * Choose a version control system to use (if you like)
 * Finish the creation wizard

 Once you have a project to deploy:

-* In the lower-left corner of the IDE (above the build icons), select from the drop-down menu the android kit that matches the architectureof your connected device.
+* In the lower-left corner of the IDE (above the build icons), select from the drop-down menu the Android kit that matches the architectureof your connected device.
 * Click the "Run" button (just below the kit menu) to deploy.
 * Watch the bottom output pane of the IDE; it will show output from the build and packaging process, transfer the file, then show in a different tab output from the program execution as it runs on your device.